urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 Two, you called the Hoon `add` function to see that two plus two is four.
 Math seems to work the same on the off-world colonies.

-Three, you ran the Arvo application `:hello` with the argument `%world`, which is just a fancy way to write the integer `431.316.168.567` (or, for non-Germans, `431,316,168,567`).
-You might recognize it better as `0x64.6c72.6f77`, that is, the ASCII characters in LSB first order.
+Three, you ran the Arvo application `:hello` with the argument `%world`, which is just a fancy way to write the atom `431.316.168.567` (or, for non-Germans, `431,316,168,567`).
+You might recognize it better as `0x64.6c72.6f77` - the ASCII characters in LSB first order.

 (Is Urbit German?
-Sadly, no.  But all our atom formats are URL-safe, which dot is and comma isn't.)
+Sadly, no.  But all our noun print formats are URL-safe, which dot is and comma isn't.)

 And you (4) used the Arvo application :cat to print the Hoon file